GoogleChrome/web.dev/src/site/content/en/blog/vitals-field-measurement-best-practices/index.md

 ## Ensure you can report a distribution

-Once you've computed the values for each of the Core Web Vitals metrics and sent them to your analytics service using a custom metric or event, the next step is to build a report or dashboard displaying the values that have been collected.
+Once you've computed the values for each of the Web Vitals metrics and sent them to your analytics service using a custom metric or event, the next step is to build a report or dashboard displaying the values that have been collected.

-To ensure you're meeting the [recommended Core Web Vitals thresholds](/vitals/#core-web-vitals), you'll need your report to display the value of each metric at the 75th percentile.
+To ensure you're meeting the [recommended Web Vitals thresholds](/vitals/#core-web-vitals), you'll need your report to display the value of each metric at the 75th percentile.